ManfredA/warbler/README.md

 Description: This is a very dummy application meant to practice Fullstack skills.

-# todos-app
+# Dummy-app
-A "todos" application exercise to improve the fullstack skills.
+A "dummy" application exercise to improve the fullstack skills.
    There are a lot of areas of improvement that have TODOs

 ## Steps to install